casterbn/QtCompile/library/008-Misc/003-Current failures.md

 ## Qt 5.6/5.9 can't be built using VS2019

+I won't do the modifications.

 ## Qt WebEngine 5.6 can't be built using VS2017/VS2019

+I won't do the modifications.

 ## Qt 5.12 wasm builds can't built with OpenSSL